Prep sports upcoming games

-Varsity boys tennis: Lake Havasu plays Prescott on the road at 3:30 p.m.
+JV baseball: Lake Havasu plays La Joya at home at 3:45 p.m.

 Thank you for reading!

-Varsity boys tennis: Lake Havasu plays Prescott on the road at 3:30 p.m.

-JV girls tennis: Lake Havasu plays Prescott at home at 3:30 p.m.
+JV baseball: Lake Havasu plays La Joya at home at 3:45 p.m.

-Varsity girls tennis: Lake Havasu plays Prescott at home at 3:30 p.m.

-FR/SO baseball: Lake Havasu plays Willow Canyon at home at 3:45 p.m.
+Varsity baseball: Lake Havasu plays La Joya at home at 2 p.m.

-JV baseball: Lake Havasu plays Willow Canyon on the road at 3:45 p.m.
+JV softball: Lake Havasu plays La Joya on the road at 3:45 p.m.

-Varsity baseball: Lake Havasu plays Willow Canyon on the road at 3:45 p.m.

-FR/SO softball: Lake Havasu plays Willow Canyon on the road at 3:45 p.m.
+Varsity softball: Lake Havasu plays La Joya on the road at 3:45 p.m.

-JV softball: Lake Havasu plays Willow Canyon at home at 4 p.m.
+PONTE VEDRA BEACH, Fla.
+(AP) — This year on the PGA Tour was referred to as a “bri…

+American skier Mikaela Shiffrin has won her record-tying 86th World Cup race with victory in a giant slalom.
+Shiffrin’s win matched the overall record set by Swedish great Ingemar Stenmark 34 years ago.
+The 27-year-old American protected her half-second lead from the first run and finished 0.64 seconds ahead of Federica Brignone.
+It was Shiffrin’s fourth straight wire-to-wire win in World Cup giant slaloms since January.
+Shiffrin also clinched the season-long World Cup giant slalom title to secure her 15th career crystal globe trophy.
+She already won her fifth overall World Cup title and the slalom title this season.

 (0) comments